 And if you think we are pushing the envelope, everything starts with ‘but what if?’

 Blacksmiths started to fulfill a crucial role in societies once mettalization started, meaning the moment metal became an important commodity in society.
 The Stone Age ended in Europe around 2300 BC, and from then on started the Bronze Age which lasted till about 500 BC.
 Then the Iron Age took over.
 It is from the Bronze Age that the agency of the smith became crucial.
 His skills to produce (durable) commodities for daily use, items for value exchange, weapons, and items for rituals and religious purposes.
 Also, the blacksmith was able to convert commodities and items belonging to one of these categories to one of the other categories, by re-melting and re-forging it.
 The specific quality of metal above stone or wood.
 This agency gave the blacksmith a mythical, almost super-natural position, and resulted in all kind of legends like we discussed in this post.

-In province Groningen in the Netherlands, people use the expression ‘dat mag smid waitn‘ (that, the smith may know) which is a variation of the Dutch expression ‘dat mag Joost weten‘ where Joost represents the devil.
-Thus, the blacksmith and the devil are exchangeable.
+In province Groningen in the Netherlands, people use the expression ‘dat mag smid waitn‘ (that is for the smith to know) which is a variation of the Dutch expression ‘dat mag Joost weten‘ where Joost represents the Devil.
+Thus, the blacksmith and the Devil are exchangeable.
 In Mid-Frisian language exists the expression ‘it geheim fan de smid‘ (the secret of the smith).

-In province Friesland a myth (in many variations) exists about a heathen blacksmith who’s ghost haunts the many waters around the village of Eernewoude.
+In province Friesland a myth (in many variations) exists about a heathen blacksmith whose ghost haunts the many waters around the village of Eernewoude.

 The Blacksmith of Eernewoude